lucasktlee/posts/drafts/spa-covenants.md

 The seller(s) will include a pre-closing covenant requiring the purchaser(s) to use reasonable best efforts to consummate the transaction.
 This will often be heavily negotiated by purchaser(s) to avoid inadvertently creating a binding obligation to complete the transaction and negating any rights to terminate the transaction that might be present in other parts of the acquisition agreement.

+The purchaser(s) will often seek to amend this pre-closing covenant to provide flexibility to its obligation to consummate, in particular, with respect to securing debt financing or alternatives if the proposed debt financing fails to materialize.

 ### Exclusivity

 The exclusivity provision is a crucial pre-closing covenant that constrains the seller(s) from negotiating with multiple parties for a sale of the target company.<sup><a href="#fn07" id="fref07">7</a></sup> It takes over from the exclusivity that would have been negotiated in the letter of intent or term sheet, and covers the period from the signing of the acquisition agreement to the closing.
 For the most part, counsel should be able to handle this without much input from the investment professionals.
 If the seller(s) have any unusual structures or affiliates that might be able to negotiate a sale of the target, it would be a good idea to discuss this with counsel so that the exclusivity can be drafted to include them, but otherwise, leave this in the hands of competent counsel.